 The project is supported by the Queensland Government, which, as the environmental regulator, had to create and regulate the market.

-Substantial investment is required given the scale of the problem of nutrient laden sediments entering waterways in South East Queensland.
+There is need for incentivisation and a “carrot versus stick” opportunity with substantial investment required given the scale of the problem of nutrient laden sediments entering waterways in South East Queensland.
 A trading scheme allows industry to assume some of that cost by undertaking catchment restoration actions that reduce soil erosion or surface water runoff from developments and farms, and decrease the overall nutrient load entering waterways.

 The project determined that a nutrient cap and trade scheme would help to reduce the physical risks to waterways.
 This scheme enables and expedites investment and accelerates innovation by capturing nutrients and creating tradeable credits.